miracuse/miracuse.github.io/docs/more_resources/techniques/example_techniques.md

 > **(Amplified)**: _Make a shot with Olympian precision, at the upper limits of human ability._

--   Throw a knife through a gap in a knight's visor.
+-   Throw a knife through the gap in a knight's visor.

--   Ricochet a bullet to hit a wizard hiding behind cover.
+-   Ricochet a bullet off the wall to hit a wizard hiding behind cover.

 ---